-If you’ve ever run an app on Heroku, you may have come across log messages produced by the Heroku router and wondered about their unusual formatting:
+If you’ve ever run an app on Heroku, you may have come across log messages produced by the Heroku router and wondered about their unusual formatting.
+Each line consists of a single level of key/value pairs which are densely packed together compared to other well-known structured formats like JSON.
+For example:

-This curious format is unofficially known as “logfmt”, and at Heroku we’ve adopted it as a standard to provide some consistency across internal components.
-I’ve never been able to find any good posts providing any context or background for logfmt, so I’ve put together this short write-up.
+Internally we’ve taken to calling this style of structured logging “logfmt”, and adopted it as a standard for log emission across internal components.
+I’ve never been able to find any good posts providing any context or background for logfmt, so I’ve written this one.

 A major advantage provided by logfmt is that it helps to eliminate any guesswork that a developer would have to make while deciding what to log.
-Take the following line in a more traditional logging format for example:
+Consider this log line in a more traditional format:

 INFO [ConsumerFetcherManager-1382721708341] Stopping all fetchers (kafka.consumer.ConsumerFetcherManager)

 While writing this code, a developer would’ve had to decide how to format the log line like placing the manager’s identifier in square brackets at the beginning, the module name in parenthesis at the end, with some general information in the middle.
-Convention can help a lot here, but it’s still something that a developer has to think about it.
+Convention can help a lot here, but it’s still a series of micro-decisions that have to be made for every log line.
 Furthermore, what if they want to add another piece of data like number of open fetchers?
 Does that belong on a new line, or in another set of brackets somewhere?

 An equivalent logfmt line might look this: